PaddlePaddle/PaddleDetection/docs/MODEL_ZOO_en.md

 - 2X strategy is twice as much as strategy 1X, and the learning rate adjustment position is twice as much as strategy 1X.

 ## ImageNet pretraining model
 Paddle provides a skeleton network pretraining model based on ImageNet.
-All pre-training models were trained by standard Imagenet 1K data set.
+All pre-training models were trained by standard Imagenet 1K dataset.
 Res Net and Mobile Net are high-precision pre-training models obtained by cosine learning rate adjustment strategy or SSLD knowledge distillation training.
 Model details are available at [PaddleClas](https://github.com/PaddlePaddle/PaddleClas).

 ## Baseline